-Enable learners to transfer college credit and successfully pursue their education at other institutions.
+- Enable learners to transfer college credit and successfully pursue their education at other institutions. - Enable learners to become employed and advance in a variety of occupations. - Enable learners to participate successfully in general, occupational or transfer programs. - Enable learners to take and pass appropriate licensing and/ or certification examinations. - Enable learners to become or remain productive employees.

-- Enable learners to become employed and advance in a variety of occupations. - Enable learners to participate successfully in general, occupational or transfer programs. - Enable learners to take and pass appropriate licensing and/or certification examinations. - Enable learners to become or remain productive employees. - Assist learners in identifying and reaching their educational goals. - Support the economic development of individuals and the community. - Enrich cultural, vocational and other intellectual interests of individuals and the community.
+- Enable learners to develop the skills of entrepreneurship. - Support the economic development of the community. - Enrich cultural, occupational and other intellectual interests of learners and the community. - Enable learners to become globally aware and engaged. - Enable learners to develop skills associated with sustainability.